|Elliott Sound Products||AN-001|

 Limitations: The output is very high impedance, so the meter movement is not damped unless a capacitor is used in parallel.
 The meter will then show the peak value which might not be desirable, depending on the application.

 As already noted, the opamp needs to be very fast.
 Linearity is good provided the amplifier used has high bandwidth.
-The circuit works better with low-threshold diodes (Schottky or germanium for example).
+The circuit works better with low-threshold diodes (Schottky or germanium for example), which do not need to be matched because the circuit relies on current, and not voltage.
 It also only works as intended with a moving coil meter and is not suited to driving digital panel meters or other electronic circuits.
 It can be done, but there's no point as the circuit would be far more complex than others shown here.

-One thing that became very apparent is that the circuit is very intolerant of stray capacitance, including capacitive loading at the output.
-Construction is therefore fairly critical, although adding a small cap (as shown in Figure 5) will help to some extent.
+One thing that became very apparent is that the Figure 6 circuit is very intolerant of stray capacitance, including capacitive loading at the output.
+Construction is therefore fairly critical, although adding a small cap (as shown in Figures 5 & 6) will help to some extent.
 I don't know why this circuit has not overtaken the 'standard' version in Figure 4, but that standard implementation still seems to be the default, despite its many limitations.
 Chief among these are the number of parts and the requirement for a low impedance source, which typically means another opamp.
 The impedance limitation does not exist in the alternative version, and it is far simpler.

 The Intersil and Burr-Brown alternatives are useful, but both have low (and non-linear) input impedance.
 They do have the advantage of using a single supply, making both more suitable for battery operated equipment or along with logic circuitry.
 Remember that all versions (Figures 7, 8 & 9) must be driven from a low impedance source, and the Figure 7 circuit must also be followed by a buffer because it has a high output impedance.